 Physician Certified Electrophysiology Specialist (CEPS) Exams

 The IBHRE Test Writing Committee and the National Board of Medical Examiners designed the Certified Electrophysiology Specialist - Adult (CEPS-A and Certified Electrophysiology - Pediatric (CEPS-P) certification exams.
 In order to maintain certification, certified professionals must complete Verification of Continuing Education once every five years and recertify by re-examination once every ten years.
-Note: IBHRE will launch a new continuing competency program, IBHRE-C3, by the end of 2021.
+Note: IBHRE will launch a new continuing competency program in 2022.
+Questions?
+Contact IBHRE at C3@ibhre.org.

 IBHRE's Board of Directors, at its annual meeting on May 9, 2018, made the decision that the Physician CEPS exam would be given every other year.
 The next exam date will be October 21, 2020.